wazo-communication/wazo-android-push-proxy-migration-plugin/README.md

 Notifications to the Firebase servers and use the default behavior, i.e. sending push notifications through the Wazo Push Notification Proxy.

+The migration logs are stored in `/var/log/wazo-android-push-proxy-migration.log`.

+This plugin may be installed during calls without unintended side-effects.
+No services will be restarted.
+The installation may take some time for stacks with many tenants, expect around 1 minute for 1500 tenants.

 ## Uninstallation

 ```sh